cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 Now the probability is fully on P1 picking Tennis and P2 picking Power Rangers, and nobody gets anything!

 ### Rock Paper Scissors
-Finally, can also think about this concept in Rock-Paper-Scissors.
+Finally, we can also think about this concept in Rock-Paper-Scissors.
 Let's define a win as +1, a tie as 0, and a loss as -1.
 The game matrix for the game is shown below in Normal Form:

 | P1/P2  | Rock  | Paper  | Scissors  |
 |---|---|---|---|